themmyloluwaa/100DaysOfGrowth/readme.md

 - Today i solved one leetcode problem and revised some regex
 - Today i learnt about infinite queries and then pagination approach of react-query

 ### Day 58

 - Today, I started the implementation of the min indexed priority queue.
 - I learnt about generator function in javascript and also read some articles related to Javascript errors.
 - I implemented update functionality for the web application i've been working on.

+### Day 59

+- Today, I solved the word search problem on leetcode using DFS.
+This problem helped me identify the growth that has occured in my approach to solving problems.
+- Today I learned about the SMTP and IMAP modules in python.
+- Today I made good progress with the comment, post CRUD functionality.